-Our governor with responsibility for SEND is Libby Jackson.
+Our governor with responsibility for SEND is Vickey Reid.
 The SEND governor and the SENCo meet termly to discuss how the year is progressing and any outstanding issues that the governing body can support.
+The progress of all children with SEND is reported regularly to all governors.